richardbishop/LoadRunnerSamples/README.md

 UserDefinedDataPoint    - Sample script showing how user defined data points can be saved in a script.
 (Requires char to float/double conversion)

+VTS                     - Folder containing two VTS demo scripts used in a Vivit demo 12/12/2017

 WriteToFile             - Sample script showing how LoadRunncan write output to an external file.

 XSTRCAT                 - More efficient string concatenation than standard strcat function.
 Originally from Brian Wilson (Tech South LLC)